‘STAR WARS: EPISODE I – THE PHANTOM MENACE’

 There’s also Samuel L. Jackson as Mace Windu, another high-ranking member of the Jedi Council.
 In the film, Mace Windu and Yoda oppose to the training of Anakin Skywalker to become a Jedi.
 But Qui-Gon decides to take Anakin under his wing to the disapproval of Mace, Yoda and everyone else.

-The film’s cast also includes Oliver Ford Davies as Sio Bibble and Hugh Quarshie (who later starred in the ‘Doctor Who’ story, ‘Daleks in Manhattan’/’Evolution of the Daleks’) as Captain Panaka.
+The film’s cast also includes Oliver Ford Davies as Sio Bibble and Hugh Quarshie (who later appeared in the ‘Doctor Who’ story ‘Daleks in Manhattan’/’Evolution of the Daleks’) as Captain Panaka.
 There’s also Terence Stamp (who was General Zod in the original ‘Superman’ movies) as Chancellor Valorum.

 Ray Park stars as Darth Maul (voiced by Peter Serafinowicz), a Sith Lord who looks devil-like in appearance.
 Darth Maul is an athletic fighter and wields a double-bladed red lightsaber when he fights Qui-Gon and Obi-Wan at the film’s climax.
 Maul is also the apprentice of the evil Darth Sidious.

 What can I say about the lightsaber fight between Qui-Gon and Obi-Wan against Darth Maul in the film?
 It’s fantastic!
 The lightsaber fight is athletic and energetic compared to the original ‘Star Wars’ trilogy lightsaber fights.
 It’s probably the best thing about this ‘Star Wars’ movie so despised by fans.